Taymhe/Taymhe/README.md

 - 👋 Hi, I’m @Taymhe
-- 👀 I’m interested in Python
+- 👀 I’m interested in DATASCIENCE
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently in the learning process of being a DATA SCIENTIST
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...